Death of Abdulredha Buhmaid: International

 Barack Obama criticized the government actions.
 In reference to government of Bahrain and Yemen, he said "The United States condemns the use of violence by governments against peaceful protesters in those countries and wherever else it may occur".
 Catherine Ashton, the High Representative of European Union demanded "restraint" from all parties and said that report of violence "deeply concerned" her.
 She called for dialogue to begin "without delay".
 The United Kingdom revoked forty four arm licenses to Bahrain, twenty of them open licenses.
 Foreign Office Minister Alistair Burt said "We are deeply concerned about the situation in Bahrain and the events which have led to the deaths of several protesters".

 German president canceled a planned trip to the country.
 "Freedom of assembly and freedom of speech in Bahrain have to be fully guaranteed", a spokesman quoted him saying.
-Lawrence Cannon, then Canada's Foreign Minister called the Bahraini government to "exercise restraint" and lunch an investigation into protesters' deaths.
+Lawrence Cannon, then Canada's Foreign Minister called the Bahraini government to "exercise restraint" and launch an investigation into protesters' deaths.
 "Canada urges Bahrain to respect its citizens' rights to freedom of expression and assembly, and to engage in peaceful dialogue with its people to address their concerns", he added.